campbellmarianna/Engineering-Careers/class-learnings.md

 Book Reading for Course: The Speed of Trust

-[DAY 1] The number sill in leadership is building trust.
+[DAY 1] The number one skill in leadership is building trust.